reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 }
 ```

 Next, we create a class AnnotatedMethods, to which we will apply the @Test annotations to the method Test_1.
-This will enable the method to be executed at run-time.
-The method Test_2 does not have an annotation, and should not be executed at run-time.
+This will enable the method to be executed at runtime.
+The method Test_2 does not have an annotation, and should not be executed at runtime.

 ```java
 public class AnnotatedMethods {